 wear and tear vs. damage

 When you buy a house, it's important to understand the main purpose of your homeowners insurance: protecting you from major damage risks like fires, explosions, and windstorms.
 What it's not intended for is guarding against everyday wear and tear.
-That's why it's important to know the value of your home, meaning what it would cost to replace it, not simply to improve it.

 When it comes to things like keeping appliances running, garage doors opening, and water flowing, the job is up to you.
 That's why it's crucial for homeowners to learn about proper home maintenance.
 Not only can regular upkeep on your abode help you avoid paying for major repairs out of your own pocket, it can also help deter homeowners claims that could bring a spike in your premium.